Moths of North Carolina

 Adult ID Requirements: Identifiable from good quality photos of unworn specimens.

-Immatures and Development: Larvae are red or green and similar to those of mollissima in possessing oblique pale stripes, but they lack the red spots that accompany the pale ones characteristic of mollissima (Wagner et al., 2011).
+Immatures and Development: Larvae are red or green and similar to those of C. mollissima in possessing oblique pale stripes, but they lack the red spots that accompany the pale ones characteristic of mollissima (Wagner et al., 2011).

 Larvae ID Requirements: Identifiable from good quality photos, especially where associated with known host plants.